IBM/watson-discovery-news-alerting/README.md

 5. The Watson Discovery Service queries the Watson News Collection for articles related to the product.
 6. The backend server sends periodic updates to email.

-## With Watson

-Want to take your Watson app to the next level?
-Looking to leverage Watson Brand assets?
-Join the [With Watson](https://www.ibm.com/watson/with-watson) program which provides exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.

 # Included components

 * [Watson Discovery](https://www.ibm.com/watson/developercloud/discovery.html): A cognitive search and content analytics engine for applications to identify patterns, trens, and actionable insights.
-* [Cloudant NoSQL DB for Bluemix](https://console.bluemix.net/docs/services/Cloudant/cloudant.html#overview): A fully managed data layer designed for modern web and mobile applications that leverages a flexible JSON schema.
+* [Cloudant NoSQL DB for IBM Cloud](https://console.bluemix.net/docs/services/Cloudant/cloudant.html#overview): A fully managed data layer designed for modern web and mobile applications that leverages a flexible JSON schema.

 # Featured technologies